FaberSanZ/Xultaik/README.md

-### Zecoxe can be used to produce render layers for next-gen custom game engines and provides building blocks for writing your own game engine quickly
+### Zecoxe can be used to produce render layers for custom engines or next-gen games and provides building blocks for writing your own engine or game quickly

 <br>